Invest in your future – Join Australia's leading economic policy adviser

 - promote the right to equality and non-discrimination in employment for Indigenous Australians;

-- increase the number of Aboriginal and Torres Strait Islander Australians employed in the Treasury and the APS; and
+- increase the number of Aboriginal and Torres Strait Islander Australians employed in Treasury and the APS; and

 - assist agencies to meet the objectives of the Commonwealth Aboriginal and Torres Strait Islander Employment Strategy.